imanghafoori1/laravel-widgetize/README.md

 ### Laravel Hey Man

-:gem: It allows to write exressive and defensive code whcih is decoupled from the rest of your app.
+:gem: It allows to write expressive code to authorize, validate and authenticate.

 - https://github.com/imanghafoori1/laravel-heyman